syslog-ng/syslog-ng.github.io/doc/_admin-guide/020_The_concepts_of_syslog-ng/003_Global_objects.md

 ## Source driver

 A communication method used to receive log messages.
-For example, syslog-ng can receive messages from a remote host via TCP/IP, or read the messages of a local application from a file.
+For example, {{ site.product.short_name }} can receive messages from a remote host via TCP/IP, or read the messages of a local application from a file.